gve-sw/GVE_DevNet_Webex_GuestUsers_Call_Message_Portal_Sample/README.md

 Once the flask app is running, go the main page (i.e. http://0.0.0.0:5000) and select the Administrator Login button.
 No need to fill out credentials.

+NOTE: For audio/video communications to work using the Webex Widgets and eventually the Webex SDK, you must connect to the web server using https or localhost (i.e. localhost:500 or https://0.0.0.0:5000).
+There are many articles on the web on how to enable HTTPS for Flask servers, but you are better off simply not using the Flask built-in server since it is not suitable for production.
+This section of the Flask documentation gives details on the various options to Deploy Flask for production with full security enabled: https://flask.palletsprojects.com/en/0.12.x/deploying/

 You will be presented with a page where you can add new guest users using the "+ New Guest Account" button on the top left.

 After you have created at least 2 guest users, go back to the login page by clicking on the "Logout" button on the top right.